 - Homes which are low maintenance, insulated, and double glazed, with carpets and curtains

-The people who would live in the homes:
+The people who will live in the homes:

 - Small and larger whaanau, couples, and people on their own in need of a place to call home

-- 31 of the homes would be matched to individuals and families on the Housing Register, with most expected to have iwi or whaanau ties to the region
+- 31 of the homes will be matched to individuals and families on the Housing Register, with most expected to have iwi or whaanau ties to the region

 - Large areas of open green space

 - Shared maara kai (food gardens), orchards, paa harakeke and other native plantings, stream care

 - Natural play elements such as stepping and balancing logs using native timber from the site, developed as a huupara or traditional Maaori playground